multilogin-marketing/multilogin-marketing/README.md

 Multilogin gives each seller account its own cloud phone or browser profile with a unique device identity, isolated app storage, and a dedicated residential proxy.
 Whether you're separating niches, managing accounts for different clients, or rebuilding after an unfair ban, every shop looks like an independent seller to the platform.

 ---

-### How to Claim Fintech and Neobank Signup Bonuses at Scale

-PayPal, Cash App, Venmo, Chime, Current, Revolut, Varo, and Go2Bank all offer signup bonuses and referral rewards ranging from $50 to $200 per new account.
-Platforms detect duplicates by cross-referencing device fingerprint, phone number, payment card, and IP — any overlap across these signals triggers a flag.

----

-### How to Manage Multiple Dating App Profiles Without Getting Banned

-Tinder, Hinge, Bumble, Badoo, Match, Grindr, OkCupid, and most other dating platforms enforce one-account-per-device policies and use device fingerprinting to detect and permanently ban duplicate profiles — including after a reinstall on the same phone.

----

-### How to Earn from Reward and GPT Apps Across Multiple Accounts

-Platforms like FreeCash, Clickworker, and Sweatcoin pay per survey completed, per app installed, or per activity target hit — with each payout locked to a single device identity.
-A unique device per account multiplies earning rate directly.

-Each Multilogin cloud phone carries its own device fingerprint and connects through its own residential IP, so each profile earns independently with no rate limiting from shared signals.
-Task history and completion streaks accumulate naturally per device, matching the behavioral pattern of a regular user.

----

-### How to Run Multiple Gig Economy Driver Accounts

-Uber Driver, Lyft Driver, and DoorDash Driver all offer new-driver signup guarantees bonus depending on the market.
-Platforms fingerprint the device at registration — the same device used for a previous account is flagged immediately.

-Multilogin cloud phones provide a unique IMEI and Android ID per account, with proxy geolocation matched to the target city.
-Each registration originates from what looks like a brand-new device in the right location.

 ## Pricing
 Every Multilogin plan includes full access to both browser profiles and Android cloud phones from day one.
 Proxy traffic and mobile minutes are bundled into your subscription every month.
 Once you go over your included allowance, transparent pay-as-you-go rates kick in — no surprises, no hidden fees.